fabiocaccamo/python-benedict/README.md

 ## Security

+### SBOM

-- **SBOM** — a Software Bill of Materials in [CycloneDX](https://cyclonedx.org/) format (JSON and XML) is generated and published as a release asset on every release.
+A Software Bill of Materials in [CycloneDX](https://cyclonedx.org/) format (JSON and XML) is generated and published as a release asset on every release.
 You can download it from the [Releases](https://github.com/fabiocaccamo/python-benedict/releases/latest) page.

+### Trusted Publishing
-- **Trusted Publishing** — packages are published to PyPI via [OIDC Trusted Publishing](https://docs.pypi.org/trusted-publishers/), without long-lived secrets.
+This package is published to PyPI via [OIDC Trusted Publishing](https://docs.pypi.org/trusted-publishers/), without long-lived secrets.

+### OpenSSF Scorecard
-- **OpenSSF Scorecard** — the repository is evaluated weekly against the [OpenSSF Scorecard](https://scorecard.dev/viewer/?uri=github.com/fabiocaccamo/python-benedict) checks; results are visible in the GitHub Security tab.
+The repository is evaluated weekly against the [OpenSSF Scorecard](https://scorecard.dev/viewer/?uri=github.com/fabiocaccamo/python-benedict) checks.
+Results are visible in the GitHub Security tab.

+### Reporting
-- **Reporting** — to report a vulnerability, please follow the [Security Policy](SECURITY.md).
+To report a vulnerability, please follow the [Security Policy](SECURITY.md).

 ## License
 Released under [MIT License](LICENSE.txt).